 I 3D printed the two parts in black PLA on my Creality Ender 3 – it took about 19 hours to print both and used just less than a dollar’s worth of filament.

-I removed the supports and brim, and the enclosure was then ready to mount the NAS components into.
+I removed the support for the fan cutout and brim, and the enclosure was then ready to mount the NAS components into.

 I designed two versions of the enclosure, one which you can screw the Pi directly onto and this version which requires some M2.5 brass inserts.
 The brass inserts make it a bit more durable and it’s easier to install or remove the Pi multiple times without stripping the threads.
 I have designed the tray around inserts that are 4.5mm long and 3.8mm in diameter.